Thoxy67/usbooty/docs/developing.md

 * `cargo clippy --workspace --all-targets --locked -- -D warnings`.
 Every warning fails the gate; this is the single source of truth for "is clippy happy?".
 * `cargo test --workspace --locked`.
-Catches regressions in the 92 unit and integration tests.
+Catches regressions in the unit and integration test suite (107 tests at last count).
 * A scan of `data/translations/usbooty_fr.ts` for `type="unfinished"`
   entries and a `lrelease6` smoke compile, so unfinished translations don't slip through.